insidewhy/rxjs-websockets/readme.markdown

 setTimeout(closeWebsocket, 2000)
 ```

-`messages` is a cold observable, this means the websocket connection is attempted lazily when a subscription is made to the `messages` observable.
+The observable returned by `websocketConnect` iis cold, this means the websocket connection is attempted lazily as subscriptions are made to it.
 Advanced users of this library will find it important to understand the distinction between [hot and cold observables](https://blog.thoughtram.io/angular/2016/06/16/cold-vs-hot-observables.html), for most it will be sufficient to use the [share operator](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-share) as shown in the Angular example below.

+The `share` operator is used to ensures at most one websocket connection is attempted regardless of the number of subscriptions to the observable.
+If only one subscription is made then the operator would have no effect.

 ## Reconnecting on failure